 11th October - Day Seven: Dong Van to Bao Lac (80km’s)

 We each buy the inner line permits that allow us to enter the next province.
 You may notice the mountains start to change shape, huge limestone boulders seem to have some symmetry to each other as we weave around their bases, stunning.
 Today you will ride the famous Sky Road goat track but only for those who have a head for heights.
+If the weather is dry there is a great off-road trail that leads to a bamboo boat crossing.

 12th October - Day Eight: Bao Lac to Ban Gioc (220km’s)